 Lower level folders can inherit permissions from parent folders.

 You can set permissions on individual entries too.
 Select the entry, click Properties.
 Then click Permissions.
 Default refers to a parent folder.
-When the higher level folder is set to Default or Inherited, the entry will follow the permissions set at root.
+When the higher level folder is set to Default or Inherited, the entry will follow the permissions set at the vault root.
 The settings that are used are displayed beside the dropdown lists.